KryspinTrawnik/CafeMVC/README.md

 * Creating/editing products
 * Orders managment for admin acceptance/cancel/check
 ## Status
 The application is still in progress.
 It is contected to MSSQL data base.
-Has got repositories with beginning of UNIT of work.